Non-perpetual Eternal Inflation and the Emergent de Sitter Swampland Conjecture: String inflation.

 \section{String inflation.}

+{ String theory provides a promising framework for understanding the early universe and offers a potential UV completion for inflationary dynamics.
+Among the various string-inspired approaches (see refs. \cite{Cicoli:2023opf,Silverstein:2016ggb,Baumann:2014nda,Burgess:2013sla,Yamaguchi:2011kg,Burgess:2011fa,Copeland:2011dx,Cicoli:2011zz} for recent reviews), we focus here on models driven by the dynamics of D-branes (and anti-D-branes), particularly in scenarios where inflation is governed by the motion of D-branes within a higher-dimensional, compactified space.
+These models often involve D3-branes traversing warped throats in extra dimensions, where their interactions—such as approaching, colliding, separating, or even annihilating—can trigger and sustain an inflationary phase.
+The two models most relevant to our discussion are:

-Trajectories allowing for a substantial number ($\gg 70$) of e-folds of inflation can be effectively described as single-field slow-roll scenarios \cite{McAllister:2012am}.
+\textbf{\textrm{i}) Inflection Point Inflation:} } Trajectories allowing for a substantial number ($\gg 60$) of e-folds of inflation can be effectively described as single-field SR scenarios \cite{McAllister:2012am}.
 This description becomes viable due to the extended phase of inflation occurring before the observable scales in the CMB exit the horizon, which effectively dampens non-SR and multi-field effects.
 Models with many e-folds exhibit phenomenology akin to inflection point inflation, a well-known representative of classical D-brane inflation cosmology.
 Moreover, predictions from eternal inflation patches for inflection point inflation align with the quantum cosmology of D-brane inflation \cite{Hertog:2015zwh}.